BenjaminNado/BenjaminNado/README.md

   <section id="about">
     <h2>About Us</h2>
     <p>Wings Up Poultry Farm is a family-owned farm dedicated to producing healthy, farm-raised chickens and eggs.
-Located in [Your Location], we believe in quality, hygiene, and customer satisfaction.</p>
+Located in Entebbe, we believe in quality, hygiene, and customer satisfaction.</p>
   </section>

   <section id="products">